productteams/kaldi-template-productteams/site/content/products.md

         We believe that product owners have the power to bring people together to great great things that change the world.
         That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow product folks and learn about product.
-All of the templates, art, methodologies, etc on display there are available for free download and we encourage download and sharing.
-The full price you may pay if the assets are usefull goes to support product management scholoarships.
+All of the templates, art, methodologies, etc on display here are available for free download and we encourage download and sharing.
+The full price you may pay - if the assets are usefull and you put them to use in your company - goes to support product management scholoarships in under-served communities.
   heading: What we offer
   description: >
     ProductTeams is the ultimate spot for product process lovers who want to learn about product management and support the thought leader that grew the practice where it is today.
 We take product